Moving forward together. Moving forward together.

 What you can count on now:

-For some businesses, bill due date may shift by up to five days starting with your March bill.
-We’ll notify the exact date to the impacted customers.
+For some businesses, bill due date has already shifted by up to five days starting with your March bill.
+If that is your case, you have already received a notification.

 If your business received a notification about the Fiserv end-of-life, please update your AutoPay settings.
 Otherwise, no action is needed at this time—your AutoPay will stay the same until migration.
 After migration, you’ll receive step-by-step instructions to set up your new AutoPay.